 We invite you to learn, ask questions and appreciate our way of life, our skills, our experiences and our community spirit.
-We invite you to experience to fully engage with rural living.
+We invite you to fully engage with rural living.

 Ruth J. Abram*, President, founded the Lower East Side Tenement Museum in New York City, the International Coalition of Historic Sites of Conscience, the Women’s History Institute, the National Women’s Agenda Coalition, and Vertical Village, a better way of urban living.
 She has lived in New Lebanon since 2007.

 Erminia Rasmussen, Vice President, has 30 years experience in business administration in both the profit and non profit sectors.
 Her life across the continental US and many years in Europe has afforded her a significant appreciation of diverse cultures.
 A resident of New Lebanon since 2010, she manages her own small real estate business in Massachusetts.